HDD vs SSD – What is different?

 The read/write speed you will achieve when using an SSD or HDD will vary depending on the model chosen.
 Of course, an SSD with close to 550 MB/s read/write speed will cost more.

-Please note: Standard HDD types are specially designed for certain purposes.
-To find out which WD Drive series is best for you check out our posts comparing the WD Drive Series
+Please note: Standard HDD types are designed for specific purposes.
+To find out which WD Drive series is best for you, check out our posts comparing the WD Drive Series.

-Both SSD drives and HDD’s have their advantages and disadvantages when it comes to hard drive life span.
-Some assume that because solid state drives have no moving parts, they last a lot longer.
-This is not necessarily true.
+SSD drives and HDDs have advantages and disadvantages regarding the hard drive life span.
+Some assume that because solid-state drives have no moving parts, they last a lot longer, which is not necessarily true.

-SSD drives typically have a factory guideline for lifetime of the NAND.
-NAND is the technology that is used by SSD drives.
+SSD drives typically have a factory guideline for the lifetime of the NAND, which is the technology used by SSD drives.
 NAND cells degrade with every write on the SSD drive.
-This means that if you will rarely place new files on your drive, the SSD will last a long time.
-A solid state drive opened up looks like a circuit board.
+If you rarely place new files on your drive, the SSD will last a long time.
+An opened-up SSD looks like a circuit board.

 An HDD relies on moving parts for the drive to function.
-Every time data is written or read, the spindle is read by the mechanics within the drive.
-It would only take one moving part to fail to render the drive useless.
-When opened, a hard disk drive contains platters, a spindle, an R/W head, an actuator arm, actuator axis, and actuator.
+When data is written or read, the mechanics read the spindle within the drive, and it would only take one moving part to fail to render the drive useless.
+When opened, a hard disk drive contains platters, a spindle, an R/W head, an actuator arm, an actuator axis, and an actuator.

-With normal use, one would expect an SSD to outlive a standard HDD drive.
+One would expect an SSD to outlive a standard HDD drive with everyday use.